AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-qa.md

 ---
 # Review Ad Details Using Spreadsheets

 You can download details about all ads in a campaign in XLSX (Excel spreadsheet) format for review.
-The details include the ad settings and associated placements.<!-- Clarify once I can get this to work: Do these include all ads in the campaign, only active ads in live or pending campaigns, or what? -->
+The details include the ad settings and associated placements.<!-- Do these include all ads in the campaign, only active ads in live or pending campaigns, or what? -->

 >[!NOTE]
 >